saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 </Tabs>

 #### Remote WebDriverBuilder
-<p><span className="sauceDBlue">Java only</span></p>
+<p><span className="sauceDBlue"><small>Java only</small></span></p>

 An alternate way to start your session in Java is with the `RemoteWebDriverBuilder`.
 This class has a few advantages for Sauce Labs users, including automatic driver augmentation (driver augmentation is required for several of the new features below), and the ability to set HTTP Client settings like read timeouts.

 <details>
   <summary>
-    <strong>Click here</strong> to see an example of using the RemoteWebDriverBuilder.<br />
+    <strong>Click here</strong> to see an example of using the RemoteWebDriverBuilder.<br/>
   </summary>

 ```java reference title="RemoteWebDriverBuilder"